PonyWarrior/HadesModRepo/PonyQOL/PonyQOL-readme.txt

 added extra hammer upgrades
-currently adds Hestia's secret gunpowder recipe : requires Adamant Rail - Aspect of Hestia Empowered shots deal 300% total damage and have 150% range, max ammo reduced to 2, reload duration +100%, can't dash anymore added force thanatos, enable to always encounter thanatos in a run, includes max spawn, spawn location and ignore requirements options
+currently adds Hestia's secret gunpowder recipe : requires Adamant Rail - Aspect of Hestia Empowered shots deal 300% total damage and have 150% range, max ammo reduced to 2, reload duration +100%, can't dash anymore added force thanatos, enable to always encounter thanatos in a run, includes max spawn, spawn location and ignore requirements options (disabled by default) added golden urn warning, when enabled a warning message appears at the start of an encounter if a golden urn spawned in the room

 changed features :

-config moved to a new separate file "config.lua"
+config moved to a new separate file "config.lua" added warning message to fishing door locker

+fixed issues :

+some features which were supposed to be disabled by default were not